yesserrebai/YOYO-CLI/Readme.md

 Please make sure to review and understand the license terms before using or contributing to this project.
 # What to do next
-1. g-env cmd to add env variable in .env file and add it env-varibales file
-2. g-crud --name cmd to create crud for specific feature, like adding routes to controller, service, helpers,and model
+1. g-crud --name cmd to create crud for specific feature, like adding routes to controller, service, helpers,and model
-3. g-jwt --verif cmd to generate jwtoken verification middleware
-4. g-jwt --signin cmd to generate jwt token
-5.